Master of Educational Technology Degree and Graduate Certificates

 - Tell us why you are choosing our program and

 - What characteristics will make you become a successful online graduate student.

 - Write the essay in Times New Roman (or equivalent) in 12-point regular.

 - Save the essay (.doc, docx, or .pdf) and upload it as part of your application to the Graduate College.
-If you have any questions about admissions procedures, please contact the M.E.T. admissions adviser, Dixie Conner, at email@example.com or at (619) 750-5450.
-Office hours are 10:00 am – 2:00 pm Pacific Time, 11:00 am – 3:00 pm Mountain Time.
+If you have any questions about admissions procedures, please contact the M.E.T. admissions adviser at firstname.lastname@example.org.

 Upload the essay to your Graduate College application account.
-If you have difficulties, contact Dixie at firstname.lastname@example.org.
+If you have difficulties, contact us at email@example.com.
 The essay is required for admission.
 Incomplete applications are returned to the Graduate College after 30 days of inactivity.

 APPLICANTS IN GRADUATE CERTIFICATE PROGRAMS